 You can also refinance your federal loans with a private lender.
 But keep this in mind: When you refinance your federal student loans, you lose access to federal repayment and forgiveness programs.
 Some of those benefits include applying for student loan deferment, loan forbearance, income-driven repayment plans or the Public Service Loan Forgiveness program.

-Case in point, as part of the 2020 federal COVID relief package, the U.S. government put a temporary hold on federal student loan payments until August 31, 2022.
+Case in point, as part of the 2020 federal COVID relief package, the U.S. government put a temporary hold on federal student loan payments.
 If you refinance your federal student loans now, you’ll have to start repaying your loans before the end of the federal freeze.